teco-kit/danger/README.md

 If you have questions contact danger [at] teco.edu

 ## Process
-It's simple: if you buy a new dangerous substance or machine, it has to be added here.
-For each machine or substance the following docs should be added:
+It's simple: if you buy a new dangerous substance or machine; or you establish a new dangerous process, it has to be added here.
+For each machine, substance or process the following docs should be added:
 - Manual (English or German, ideally both)
 - Betriebsanweisung (German)
 - Gefaehrdungsbeurteilung (German)